 3. Machine Translation Engines

-Machine Translation (MT) is revolutionizing the translation industry.
+Machine Translation (MT) has revolutionized the translation industry.
 There are numerous mass market machine translation engines available to use, but companies can also spin up their own custom machine translation engines based on their own data.
-Here are a few of the machine translation engines available today.
+While general use Large Language Models (LLM) can be effectively used for translation, Neural Machine Translation (NMT) excels in efficiency, speed and accuracy when trained for specific types of text.
+In this section we’ll focus on some of the top NMT engines available today.

 Amazon Translate